Dr Karen WrightLecturer

 PhD Supervision Interests

-Cannabinoid receptor signalling bias in ex vivo intestinal organoids Importance of physiological levels of oxygen and energy sources in validating GI epithelial cell models of inflammation and cancer Contribution of enteroendocrine cells to cannabinoid modulation of intestinal barrier permeability function (with John Worthington) Ethical considerations of human organoid donation and research (with Laura Machin and John Appleby) Impact of cannabinoids on free living ciliates (with Jackie Parry)
+Cannabinoid receptor signalling bias in ex vivo intestinal organoids.
+Importance of physiological levels of oxygen and energy sources in validating GI epithelial cell models of inflammation and cancer.
+Contribution of enteroendocrine cells to cannabinoid modulation of intestinal barrier permeability function (with John Worthington).
+Ethical considerations of human organoid donation and research (with Laura Machin and John Appleby).
+Impact of cannabinoids on free living ciliates (with Jackie Parry).
+Students can also apply for MSc by research for the last three projects.

 The role of CB1 in intestinal permeability and inflammation